 TESTING AT AOHS

-SOPHOMORES: You will take the PSAT 10 in April.
-This test will be digital as well.
+SOPHOMORES: You will take the Pre-ACT in April.

-FRESHMEN: You will take the PSAT 9 in April.
-This test will be digital as well.
+FRESHMEN: You will take the Pre-ACT 9 in April.

 Link: Webinars and resources from the Princeton Review on the SAT and ACT.